benattal/neural-radiance-caching/README.md

 ### [Website](https://benattal.github.io/flash-cache/) |  [Paper](https://benattal.github.io/flash-cache/flash_cache.pdf)

-*Neural Inverse Rendering from Propagating Light* is an extension of *Flash Cache* that models time-resolved light transport, and performs inverse rendering from ultrafast videos that capture light in flight.
+*Neural Inverse Rendering from Propagating Light*, or *InvProp* is an extension of this idea, which models time-resolved light transport via *time resolved radiance caching*, and performs inverse rendering from ultrafast videos that capture light in flight.

 # Installation